 In Berlin meeting the SDOs agreed to make a public statement (jointly agreed and issued Communique) in January.
 Final draft of the communiqué was approved during January 18, 2012 Virtual Meeting.
 The communiqué has since been released by various SDOs.

 In Tokyo meeting the SDOs agreed target date for Official Signing of the Founding Agreement to be 21 May 2012.
-The oneM2M Kick-off event, Ceremony of Signing and first Steering Committee meeting will be held on 24-26 July 2012, hosted by ATIS and TIA in North America.
+(Note: Update needed here?)The oneM2M Kick-off event, Ceremony of Signing and first Steering Committee meeting will be held on 24-26 July 2012, hosted by ATIS and TIA in North America.
 The first Technical Plenary meeting will be held on 24-28 September, hosted by ETSI in Europe.
 The second Technical Plenary will be held on 10-14 Dec 2012, hosted by CCSA in China.